karlospn/mytechramblings-site-source-code/content/posts/keep-your-platform-images-updated-when-using-aws-ecr-with-azure-pipelines.md

 In the previous section we have been building the different steps we're going to need, now it's time to put them together.

-Instead of having to orchestrate every script in every platform image pipeline I decided to build an Azure DevOps Template Pipeline and reuse it for any platform image pipeline.
+I decided to build an Azure DevOps Template Pipeline and reuse it in every platform image pipeline.

 Here's how the resulting Azure DevOps YAML template looks like: